vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/aws_cloudtrail_logs_encrypted/README.md

-# Remove Cloudtrail S3 Public Access
+# Enable encryption for Cloudtrail logs

 This job encrypts Cloudtrail logs by creating an AWS Symmetric Customer Master Key (CMK).